 7. Do You Need To Change Your Exercises Often To Shock Your Body And Muscles?

-Finally, a fitness tip that has more weight to it.
-In the opinion of Dr. Ivan Puah, changing your workout routine often can be more beneficial for your body.
+Finally, a fitness tip that carries more weight.
+In Dr Puah's opinion, changing your workout routine regularly can be more beneficial for your body.

 8. Should You Avoid Cardio Because It Burns Muscles Instead Of Fat?